 It doesn’t mean that you can then call it a day, you’ll still work on other things.
 It’s about prioritizing the most impactful task in the morning, before any other less important but more urgent tasks can get in the way.

-Why should you even care about this method
+Why should you care about Eat That Frog method

 - It promotes a habit of “focus”.